 Yotpo handles schema server-side for stores on their paid plans.
 The schema is injected based on review data stored on Yotpo's servers, not generated client-side by JavaScript.

-Common issue: Yotpo's free plan may not include schema markup — it's a paid feature on some plan tiers.
+Common issue: Yotpo's free plan may not include schema markup.
+It's a paid feature on some plan tiers.
 Additionally, Yotpo's schema can conflict with theme-generated Product schema, creating duplicate objects similar to the Judge.me issue described above.

 Fix: Check your Yotpo plan to confirm schema is included.
 If it is, use the Rich Results Test to verify it's appearing correctly.
 If you have duplicates, you'll need to either disable your theme's built-in Product schema or configure Yotpo to merge its data into the existing schema rather than creating a separate block.